More diverse insects found in Cretaceous period: Neuroptera

-Newswise — Human activity is currently driving a loss of natural diversity that some experts describe as the sixth major mass extinction event in the history of the Earth.
-The decline in insects is particularly alarming: Insects are not just a highly diverse group of creatures in and off themselves, but they are also of tremendous ecological and economic importance.
+Presently, human actions are causing a depletion of biodiversity which some specialists characterize as the sixth significant extinction event in Earth's past.
+The decrease in bugs is exceptionally worrisome: Bugs are not only an extremely varied set of organisms on their own, but they also hold immense ecological and financial significance.

-The extent to which insects are disappearing can only be described as an exceptional situation.
-To better understand the underlying processes, it is therefore worth delving into past extinction events.
-Why?
-Because in the past, too, some groups of insects have gained in significance and diversified while others have been passed by and forced to withdraw into the few remaining niches.
+The magnitude of the decline in insects can only be characterized as an extraordinary circumstance.
+Therefore, it is valuable to investigate previous extinction events to comprehend the fundamental mechanisms better.
+Why is this important?
+Because in the past, some categories of insects have flourished and diversified, while others have been surpassed and constrained to occupy the limited remaining habitats.

 100 million years of larvae diversity

-The latter point seems to have been the case for neuroptera, whose modern-day representatives include lacewings and antlions.
-Researchers have long suspected that the importance of this group of insects has tended to decrease since prehistoric times.
-Until now, however, there had been no quantitative validation of this hypothesis.
+It appears that this has been the situation for Neuroptera, which includes modern-day insects such as lacewings and antlions.
+Scientists have believed for some time that the significance of this insect group has dwindled since ancient times.
+Nonetheless, there has been no quantitative verification of this hypothesis until now.

-Now, a team working with LMU biologists Professor Carolin Haug and Professor Joachim Haug have published a study in Scientific Reports documenting the diversity of neuroptera from the Cretaceous period to the present day.
-For the first time, statistical analysis thus backs up scientists’ view of these insects over the course of evolutionary history.
+Recently, a group collaborating with LMU biologists, Professor Carolin Haug and Professor Joachim Haug, have released a study in Scientific Reports that records the diversity of Neuroptera from the Cretaceous era to the current time.
+Consequently, statistical analysis has, for the first time, substantiated the scientists' perspective on the evolution of these insects.

-But how do we measure and compare the biological diversity of insects during the process of evolution?
-At best, we can only paint an incomplete picture of a tiny fraction of the biodiversity that prevailed in past ecosystems, because insect fossils are very rare.
-And although Jurassic Park may have nurtured expectations to the contrary, DNA for use in relatedness analyses can no longer be extracted from creepie-crawlies encased in amber during the Cretaceous period.
+Measuring and contrasting the biological diversity of insects during the evolutionary process is challenging.
+At most, we can only provide an inadequate depiction of a small segment of the biodiversity that existed in previous ecosystems because insect fossils are exceedingly scarce.
+Furthermore, although Jurassic Park may have led to different assumptions, it is no longer feasible to extract DNA from insects trapped in amber during the Cretaceous era for relatedness analyses.

 Form and function

-Neuroptera are holometabolic insects whose larvae differ considerably in terms of appearance and lifestyle from adults.
-Whereas many neuroptera pollinate flowers after metamorphosis, their larvae are often fierce predators – as is apparent from their strikingly stylet-like mouthparts.
-Precisely these larvae mouthparts became the focus of the researchers’ attention.
-“Unfortunately, the larval phase is often rather neglected in such analyses,” Joachim Haug says.
-“Yet the larvae in particular often display morphological attributes that we can use as a very informative data basis.”
+Neuroptera are insects that undergo holometabolism, and their larvae vary significantly in appearance and behavior from their adult counterparts.
+Although many Neuroptera pollinate flowers after metamorphosis, their larvae are frequently fierce predators, as evidenced by their unique, stylet-like mouthparts.
+The researchers focused on these mouthparts of the larvae.
+"Unfortunately, the larval stage is frequently overlooked in such investigations," notes Joachim Haug.
+"However, the larvae often possess morphological characteristics that serve as an informative data source."

-The basic idea is simple: Different forms are a marker for biodiversity.
-The more different head shapes and stylets occur in neuroptera larvae, the more ecological functions these creatures assume.
-It follows that, if an exceptionally large variety of head parts and mouthparts occur in a given geological period, it is reasonable to conclude that these insects occupied many different niches at that time.
-The principle holds true even if only a few specimens have survived and relatedness remains unclear.
+The concept is straightforward: Various forms indicate biodiversity.
+The greater the number of distinct head shapes and mouthparts present in Neuroptera larvae, the more ecological roles these organisms undertake.
+As a result, if a specific geological period displays an exceptionally wide array of head and mouthparts, it is reasonable to infer that these insects occupied numerous distinct niches during that era.
+This principle remains true even if only a few specimens have survived, and relatedness remains uncertain.

 A complex pattern

-The researchers measured the heads of more than 1,000 larvae, including all the nearly 300 fossilized neuroptera larvae that are known worldwide and 800 specimens that are still alive today.
-In this way, they were able to confirm that the diversity of neuroptera larvae has indeed declined in the last 100 million years.
+The researchers evaluated the size of over 1,000 larvae heads, encompassing nearly 300 fossilized Neuroptera larvae that are recognized worldwide and 800 extant specimens.
+By doing so, they confirmed that the diversity of Neuroptera larvae has indeed decreased in the last 100 million years.

-“Although our glance into the past is limited to a small sample size and very specific regions around the globe, we can nevertheless detect greater morphological diversity among neuroptera larvae in the Cretaceous period,” Carolin Haug says.
-“So, it is probable that actual diversity was in fact substantially greater in the past.”
-However, the overall picture of neuroptera history is complex: Whereas their diversity as a whole has definitely decreased, some neuroptera lines have diversified and thus gained in importance.
+Carolin Haug noted, "Although our examination of the past is restricted to a limited sample size and particular regions across the globe, we were still able to identify a greater range of morphological diversity among Neuroptera larvae during the Cretaceous period.
+Therefore, it is likely that actual diversity was much greater in the past."
+Nonetheless, the general history of Neuroptera is complex: while their overall diversity has certainly declined, certain Neuroptera lineages have diversified, and thus become more significant.

-“Our work also showed how much potential lies in the morphological study of insect larvae,” Carolin Haug adds.
-“Quantitative morphology can reveal changes that cannot be quantitatively recorded within a taxonomic framework.”
+Carolin Haug further commented, "Our research demonstrates the immense potential of morphological examination of insect larvae.
+Quantitative morphology can disclose alterations that cannot be systematically documented in a taxonomic context."